brthomiu/Ston-Mobile-Pizza-Notes/README.md

 ### Mobile application for pizza chefs.

 Stön (stəʊn) is a platform built to help home cooks and chefs develop better pizzas.
-Stön is currently in the pre-deployment stage of development.

 ## Concept